 About

 Hi, I'm Brennan.
-I'm a psychometrist in Birmingham, Alabama, working to improve the lives of those with neurological injuries through neuropsychological research and clinical care.
+I'm a psychometrist in Birmingham, Alabama, working to improve the lives of those with neurological injuries through research and clinical care.

 Hi, I'm Brennan.
-I'm a psychometrist in Birmingham, Alabama, working to improve the lives of those with neurological injuries through neuropsychological research and clinical care.
+I'm a psychometrist in Birmingham, Alabama, working to improve the lives of those with neurological injuries through research and clinical care.

 Hi, I'm Brennan.
-I'm a psychometrist in Birmingham, Alabama, working to improve the lives of those with neurological injuries through neuropsychological research and clinical care.
+I'm a psychometrist in Birmingham, Alabama, working to improve the lives of those with neurological injuries through research and clinical care.

 Education